HikariYlan/bash_config/README.md

 ## Installation script

-# ⚠ All preexisting file will be overwritten ⚠
+# ⚠ Preexisting file will be overwritten ⚠
+### Make sure to create a backup if you want to keep your actual .bashrc for later uses

 ```shell
 OLD_DIR=$(pwd)